Article I - Name

 - The officers of the Board shall be President and Vice-President.
 The Board may name such other officers as it deems necessary.

-- The Vice-President shall perform the duties of the President in the absence of the President or in the event the President is unable to perform the duties of the office.
+- The Vice-President shall perform the duties of the President in the absence of the President or in the event the President is unable to perform the duties of the office, and shall preside at work sessions.
+The President shall preside at work sessions when the Vice President is not available.

 - The President shall, to the extent possible serve a term of two years.
 It shall be the practice of the Board, to the extent possible, for the Vice-President to become the President following the expiration of the President’s term.